 by Alex Lichtblau

 Alex first dived in the Galapagos in 2011.
-It inspired in him an unmatched passion...the ocean.
+It inspired in him an unmatched passion...for the ocean.
 Since then he has travelled the world, diving, exploring and building his own dive travel business, Inside Under Dive & Travel.
 To learn more about Alex and his passion, see his bio.
 Also, learn more about dive certifications and courses, or going on a dive trip with Alex.